-On-Demand Recording: Cracking the Code: Legal Issues for Artists in the Digital Age (CLE)
+On-Demand Recording: Cracking the Code: Legal Issues for Artists in the Digital Age (3 CLE)

 This is an on-demand recording of VLA’s Webinar: Cracking the Code: Legal Issues for Artists in the Digital Age (CLE) held on May 6, 2020.
-Slides are available with the video presentation.
+When you purchase this presentation, you will receive slides so you can follow along and a packet of handout material to supplement the program.
 Please use the form at the bottom to access this presentation.